ztalbot2000/homebridge-cmd4/README.md

 <BR><BR>
 ## Basic Troubleshooting
-### Error: Cannot add a Service with the same UUID
-&nbsp;&nbsp;&nbsp; All devices of the same type must have a unique UUID.
-However this error can occur over restarts when Cmd4 tries to use previous stored configurations that are Cmd4 tries to use.
-The "restartRecover" directive is new since Cmd4 version 3.

 ### Error: Command failed
 &nbsp;&nbsp;&nbsp; This error is indicative to many situations.
 The most common is that the command took to long to run.